You can now buy the credit cards of Sonic customers for $25 on the dark web

 Millions of credit card numbers—some of which were apparently stolen from Sonic Drive-In restaurants—are now for sale on a dark web market for between $25 and $50 per card, reports KrebsOnSecurity.

-The restaurant chain has more than 3,600 locations in 45 U.S. states, but it’s unclear which have been impacted by the previouslyunreported breach.
+The restaurant chain has more than 3,600 locations in 45 U.S. states, but it’s unclear which have been impacted by the previously unreported breach.
 The company confirmed to Krebs that it’s investigating “a potential incident” after receiving reports of unusual credit card activity last week, and it issued a statement:

 “We are working to understand the nature and scope of this issue, as we know how important this is to our guests.
 We immediately engaged third-party forensic experts and law enforcement when we heard from our processor.
 While law enforcement limits the information we can share, we will communicate additional information as we are able.”